 The Villalobos Brothers are master musicians who bring together an incredible range of the world’s musical styles with great virtuosity and an exuberance that is just infectious.

 [From the Editor: Started listening to them and just couldn’t stop.
-Such a range of human emotions.
-Some of this music would make great ballet.]
+Such a range of human emotions.]

 This is how the brothers describe their album “Somos.”